 One 2-hour lecture per week and a one hour-long tutorial per week

-- Required reading is from journal articles and book chapters available electronically through the library using course reserve.
+Required reading is from contemporary peer reviewed journal articles and book chapters available electronically through the library using course reserve.

 - Graduate Attributes Emphasised

-- Lifelong learning, Critical thinking, Cultural understanding, Ethics, Research.
+Communication, Critical thinking, Cultural understanding, Ethics, Research, Self-motivation,

 View more information about Otago's graduate attributes.